meddwl/psearch/README.md

 `-t` - threshold for compound clustering to create training sets;
 `-ts` - modes of formed training sets, 1 - form a training set by Strategy 1 (a single training set from centroids of individual clusters), 2 - form a training set by Strategy 2 (separate training set per each cluster), 1 2 - form a training sets by Strategy 1 and Strategy 2;
 `-c`- number of CPUs to use
-There are other arguments available to tweak data set preparation.
-To get the full list of arguments run `prepare_datatset -h`

 ### Virtual screening with pharmacophore models

-1. Data set preparation.
+1. Database creation.

-It takes as input a tab-separated SMILES file containing `SMILES`, `compound id`.
-It generates stereoisomers and conformers, creates databases of compounds with labeled pharmacophore features.
+The script takes as input a tab-separated SMILES file containing `SMILES` and `compound id` columns.

 ```python
 prepare_db -i $PROJECT_DIR/input.smi -o $PROJECT_DIR/output.db -c 4 -v